Career Advice

 Paul Brown

-With job-seeking top-of-mind for summer finishers in APAC, careers fairs are a great opportunity for employers and students or graduates to get to learn about each other, and possibly interview for open positions.
-So, let’s talk about how to maximise your careers fair experience.
+Career fairs are a great opportunity for employers and graduates to learn about each other and possibly interview for open positions.
+So, let’s talk about how to maximize your career fair experience.

-Scrolling through job site postings, emailing your CV into the void and crossing your fingers.
+Scrolling through job site postings, emailing your resumé into the void and crossing your fingers.

 This obviously works in a lot of cases but… wouldn’t it be great if you could actually get face-to-face with company recruiters and cut to the chase?

-Of course, there is a way… at careers fairs.
+Of course, there is a way… at career fairs.

-Careers fairs are events held over one or more days, often with dozens of companies vying for attention.
-Traditionally, they are staged in large venues with a maze of stands or, increasingly, in these times of COVID, virtually.
+Career fairs are events held over one or more days, often with dozens of companies vying for attention.
+Traditionally, they are staged in large venues with a maze of stands or sometimes, even virtually.

-How you can get the most out of careers fairs
+How you can get the most out of career fairs

 Like so many things, what you get out of it depends on what you put into it.
 The key to getting the most out of a career fair, physical or virtual, is preparation.
 We’ve put together a few tips to follow which will hopefully make that easier.